ataylor284/groovy-crypto-extensions/README.md

 encryption are complex difficult to get started with.
 This groovy extension provides simple interfaces that make crypto groovier.

+The main goals are:

+* A simple interface
+* Secure choices for defaults
+* Interoperate easily with other crypto libraries

 Generating Message Digests
 --------------------------